likornguth/SmashStatCalculator/README.txt

 # SmashStatCalculator
-A calculator that will give you a stats-based prediction of the winner of a smash bros brawl
+A calculator that will give you a stats-based prediction of the winner of a smash bros brawl User inputs two characters by name, as well as the nature of the brawl (unarmed/armed), and the type of terrain, and the program will compute a likely winner based on weight, airspeed, falling speed, fastfall, dash, and ground speed

 Sample Run: